 Article 2 Collection Facilities

 Section 6.1 Construction.
 SBLLC shall design, construct, and own the Collection Facilities in a good and workmanlike manner and in accordance with standard industry practices.
-SBLLC shall enter into a construction agreement with Independent, in its individual corporate capacity, substantially in the form of Exhibit "E" attached hereto to design, construct, and install the Collection Facilities.
+SBLLC shall enter into a construction agreement with Independent, in its individual corporate capacity, substantially in the form of Exhibit E attached hereto (the "Construction Agreement") to design, construct, and install the Collection Facilities.

 Section 6.2 Funding of Construction.
 Provider shall contribute, in accordance with the procedures set forth in Section 6.3 of this Agreement, up to $750,000 (the "Funded Amount") to be used solely for all costs and expenses associated with the construction of the Collection Facilities.

 Section 6.3 Construction Funding Procedure.
-Independent, as managing member of SBLLC, shall provide to Provider a summarized statement of construction costs and expenses incurred by SBLLC for the Collection Facilities along with original invoices and supporting documentation.
-Provider shall fund all such summarized statements approved by Provider up to the Funded Amount.
+On or before the 5th day of the month, Independent, as managing member of SBLLC, shall provide to Provider a summarized statement of construction costs and expenses incurred by SBLLC for the previous month for the Collection Facilities along with copies of original invoices and supporting documentation.
+Provider shall fund to SBLLC all such summarized statements approved by Provider up to the Funded Amount.
 The summarized statement shall also include the current status of the construction progress of the Collection Facilities.
-Provider shall forward the funds for an approved summarized statement within 30 days of receipt thereof.
+Provider shall forward to SBLLC the funds for an approved summarized statement within 20 days of receipt thereof.

 Section 6.4 Operation and Maintenance.
-SBLLC, at its sole expense, shall operate and maintain the Collection Facilities in good operating condition and repair in accordance with standard industry practices (including, without limitation, ordinary upkeep, and replacement and repairs whether ordinary or extraordinary in nature, and including damage by casualty).
+Owner, at its sole expense, shall operate and maintain the Collection Facilities in good operating condition and repair in accordance with standard industry practices (including, without limitation, ordinary upkeep, and replacement and repairs whether ordinary or extraordinary in nature, and including damage by casualty).

 Article 2I Governing Law